ACDguide/Governance/Governance/create/create-checklists.md

 # Checklists for data management in the project lifecycle

-These checklists represent what a dataset evolution might look like at different stages of a project.
+These checklist represents what a dataset evolution might look like at different stages of a project.
+The checklists consider three different stages of a project:
+* just starting
+* project consolidation
+* sharing and publishing

+The different views of the list highlight in `yellow` what should be accomplish at each stage and in `blue` what should have already happened.

 Not all of these action will have the same relevance for different projects and some datasets might need further specific actions.
-The checklists highlight in `yellow` what should be accomplish at each stage and in `blue` what should have already happened.

 ![Checklist-start](../images/checklist-start.jpg)